Berkeley Energy & Resources Collaborative (BERC @ Boalt)

 Environmental Law Society (ELS)

 The Boalt Hall Environmental Law Society promotes public interest environmental law, engaging students through a variety of projects.
 ELS generates dialogue within the student community at Berkeley Law about emerging environmental issues and advocates for environmental protection.
 ELS sponsors a Student-Initiated Legal Services project, the ECO SLP.
 ELS also hosts discussions and speakers on environmental law topics.
 Recent activities include a panel on summer legal positions in environmental law, advocating for UC to divest from fossil fuel investments, and hikes in local open spaces.

 SEEJ is an affinity group for law students interested in economic and environmental justice issues and advocacy.
 Committed to the equitable distribution of environmental and economic benefits and burdens, SEEJ investigates the strategic use of legal tools to strengthen grassroots organizing and build community power.
 SEEJ students are involved in a number of Student-Initiated Legal Services Projects, bring relevant practitioners and academics to speak at Berkeley Law, organize “GrassRoutes” tours of environmental hotspots to get students out into the community, and host annual symposia focused on environmental and economic justice issues.

-Animal Law Society
+Animal Law Society (ALS)

 The Boalt Hall Animal Law Society (ALS) is a student chapter of the Animal Legal Defense Fund.
 We are dedicated to educating the law school community about forms of institutionalized animal abuse and fostering awareness of legal avenues for addressing animal rights issues.
 SALDF provides opportunities, education, and assistance to Berkeley Law students using the law to promote animal welfare.